Gifted Deposit Mortgages

-This normally happens when a landlord is selling the property to the tenants.
-Because they are already in the property and have a good relationship with the landlord, then sometimes the landlord will sell them the property below market value.
+An example is when a landlord is selling the property to the tenants.
+Hence they are already in the property and have a good relationship with the landlord, then sometimes the landlord will sell them the property below market value.

 However, there are instances where a vendor wants a quick sale and will reduce the property price (discounted purchase price).
-Lenders will want to check that its not a distressed sale and the property is worth the full market value.
+However, lenders will want to check that its not a distressed sale and the property is worth the full market value.

-Vendor gifted deposits are not common and not all lenders will allow this sort of gifted deposit.
+Vendor gifted deposits are not common in comparison to gifted deposits.
+As such, not all lenders will allow this sort of gifted deposit.
 There is a limit to the amount of discount accepted and the lenders will generally want you to put a certain % of the deposit money in.